Gold Prices Up 16% for the Year

 The latest gold price hike has been largely driven by buying from futures speculators.
 Inflows into exchange-traded funds have already hit 29 tonnes for September, but retail demand remains soft, with coin sales lagging on a year-on-year basis.

-There is no doubt gold is susceptible to short term corrections because of the lack of broad investor demand.
-In my opinion gold will pull back to 1300 mark before it bounces up again.
+There is no doubt gold is susceptible to short-term corrections because of the lack of broad investor demand.
+In my opinion, gold will pull back to the 1300 mark before it bounces up again.

 Gold Will Bounce Back

-The fundamentals for gold to push towards the 1400 mark are there and cannot be ignored.
-The possibility for an interest rate hike in the US before the end of the year is very low.
-On the other side of the Atlantic the chairman of the European Central Bank is not willing to increase interest rates too.
+The fundamentals for gold to push toward the 1400 mark are there and cannot be ignored.
+The possibility of an interest rate hike in the US before the end of the year is very low.
+On the other side of the Atlantic, the chairman of the European Central Bank is not willing to increase interest rates too.

 Tensions in the Korean peninsula continue and no one can predict the outcome.
 Geopolitical uncertainty is here to stay.

-The dollar will continue to weaken and at the same time there are questions raised on Trump’s administration ability to pass legislation.
+The dollar will continue to weaken and at the same time, there are questions raised on Trump’s administration’s ability to pass legislation.

-Economic expansion, especially in Asia and fear trade is another reason for driving gold’s price.
+Economic expansion, especially in Asia, and fear of trade is another reason for driving gold’s price.

 The precious metal is definitely catching the eye of many investors these days, as more people use gold as a hedge against risks.